Shinzaku/Points/points/readme.md

 - Dynamis key item tracking and event timer
 - Abyssea lights tracking and zone timer
 - Assault objective tracking and zone timer

+Type /points help to view a list of available commands